How To Enable C# 7.1 Version To My Projects

 C# latest minor version (latest)

-If we select any other option, even if there are any major or minor changes, runtime won't consider those and will take only the compiler version which you provide here.
+If we select any other option, even if there are any major or minor changes, runtime won't consider those and will take only the compiler version that you provide here.

 In this approach, we need to explicitly edit the project's project file; i.e.., csproj file.
-In case of .NET Core or .NET Standard projects, we can directly edit using Visual Studios by right clicking and selecting Edit [Projectname].csproj option on a project in solution explorer window as below.
+In the case of .NET Core or .NET Standard projects, we can directly edit using Visual Studios by right-clicking and selecting the Edit [Projectname].csproj option on a project in the solution explorer window as below.

 1. <PropertyGroup>